vmpyre/solana-handbook/docs/handbook/appendices/appendixA/popular-projects.md

 ## Marketplaces

 There are multiple NFT marketplaces where people can trade and buy NFTs, which are meant to act as certificates of ownership.
-NFTs may find useful applications in the future for representing real-world items, such as concert tickets.
+NFTs have useful applications in representing real-world items, such as concert tickets.

 ## Analytics Tools